BradChes/gitrics-react/README.md

 **Note: to run this project you'll first need to have the [Gitrics](https://github.com/BradChes/gitrics) API service running on [http://localhost:8080](http://localhost:8080)**

+## Introduction
+This is the Example UI for the [Gitrics](https://github.com/BradChes/gitrics) API.
+This React Application shows a table of all the branches endpoints as well as four quick glance information cards at the top.

+## How to run
+See Available Scripts for information on how to run the React App.

 ## Available Scripts

 In the project directory, you can run: